 In 1862, the Missouri-Kansas border was the scene of frequent raids and skirmishes between pro-Confederate guerrillas and Union forces.
 In August 1862, U.S. Senator and notorious Kansas jayhawker Jim Lane began recruiting Black soldiers to join his Kansas forces before other federal efforts.

 Many of the Black soldiers were escaped slaves who had fled to Kansas from farms and towns in Missouri and Arkansas to find freedom.
 Some were “stolen” in raids led by Lane or other jayhawk leaders during the border wars between Kansas and Missouri.
 Others were freedmen of color who had moved to Kansas to find a better life.
-These men formed the First Kansas Colored Volunteer Infantry in August 1862 and it quickly grew to 500 soldiers, uniformed, trained and ready for action.
+These men formed the 1st Kansas Colored Volunteer Infantry in August 1862, and it quickly grew to 500 soldiers, uniformed, trained and ready for action.

 African American soldiers often faced opposition from many white Americans who felt Blacks could not be as skilled or brave as white soldiers.
 Many felt Blacks would not be able to handle battle and were better suited for other roles such as cooks, aids and laborers.